pi314/warawara/doc/warawara.colors.rst

 If ``A`` and ``B`` are different Color types, ``(A, B)`` is returned.

-For Color256 colors, the gradient is calculated on xterm 256 color cube.
+For Color256 colors, a discrete gradient path is calculated on xterm 256 color cube.
 RGB range (``range(16, 232)``) and Grayscale range (``range(232,256)``)
 are defined as not compatible to each other.